Categories

-It’s true, forward-thinking Etsy sellers have been known to diversify their sales channels.
+Forward-thinking Etsy sellers have indeed been known to diversify their sales channels.
 Why sell out of the trunk of your car when you can also sell at the local craft fair?
-But can any of the rising Etsy competitors out there really compete with Etsy in 2023 and beyond?
+But will rising Etsy competitors truly compete with Etsy in 2024 and beyond?

 Etsy Competitors VS. Etsy